 What if students could determine the pace of their own learning?
 What if there were systems in place to help students progress through learning experiences at their own pace?
 This short video demonstrates how to make the simple shift from the deliverer of content, to the facilitator of learning experiences.

-Shift #7: Breaking Silos to Building Partnerships
+Shift #7: How to Break Silos and Build Partnerships

 In earlier videos we discussed how to break subject-specific silos, become facilitators of learning and connect on meaningful learning experiences.